 Devising is a 21st century term for the act of creating performance that moves away from traditional text-centered approaches and toward transdisciplinary performance explorations.
 A devised work is an original, newly constructed piece of theatre art that can begin with an idea, a concept, or an impulse.
 Tools for creating a devised work are unlimited, and can be adapted from many disciplines including circus, physical theatre, fine art, music, dance, architecture, science, etcetera.
 Meanings are found in a multiplex system of textual, kinesthetic, sonic, visual, and visceral sensory input.
 Devising is a continually morphing way of working that requires a team of participants who contribute lived experience and artistry to the processes of creating the completed project.

 As part of our initiative to educate and support devised work, KCACTF Region 8 is committed to dedicating time and space for devised performances created by college/university students with faculty and/or guest artists.
 It is expected that this work is created at your institution, guided or “directed” by faculty utilizing the National prompt before the festival, and then brought to share at the Festival.
-There will be space set aside to rehearse your work at the festival.
-These works will be performed at the College on the last day of the festival.
 Faculty can submit an application or get more information on the application page: Go to kcactf-8.org, select Devising from the list of programs; then select on: “Devised Performance Project Intent to Participate Form”.
 If you have questions please contact

 Devised Performance Coordinator